ansys/pyedb/doc/source/contribution_guide.rst

 Contribution Guide
 ==================

-We welcome contributions to PyEDB!
+All contributions to PyEDB are welcome.
 This guide will help you get started.

 Development Environment Setup
 -----------------------------